 In 2021, we renamed our scholarship to honor Lee Barnes, one of the most significant contributors to the success of Community Partners.
 During the 16 years Lee worked with us, he volunteered on 42% of our projects and 53% of our volunteers worked on at least one project with him.

-We will be accepting scholarship applications for the 2025 SPNM program next year.
-They will be due by March 31 2025.
+We will be accepting scholarship applications for the 2027 SPNM program beginning in February, 2027.
 A fill-in application can be downloaded by clicking below on “Application”.
 Please complete the application and then email it to [email protected].
 Be sure to get a confirmation from us of receipt.
-Feel free to contact [email protected] with any questions and/or to introduce yourself.
+Feel free to use that email to contact us with any questions and/or to introduce yourself.

 There are only 2 prerequisites: